 Unlike the United States, Mexico actually has a Children's Day.
 And the most beloved park in Mexico City is the Alameda, known as the Children's Park.
 On Sunday afternoons the place is awash with balloon vendors, jugglers and dozens of other distractions for the tots.

-On Mule Day, parents dress their youngsters like mule skinners, complete with sombreros, serapes and painted moustaches.
+On Mule Day, parents dress their youngsters like mule skinners, complete with sombreros, serapes and painted mustaches.
 Instead of herding mules, however, they carry tiny, caged birds.

 On Christmas Eve, it's always the kids.

 Years ago, columnist Clifton Jolley wrote a piece for the paper where he simply typed the word "children" over and over dozens of times.

 Mexicans — especially LDS Mexicans — would understand that column perfectly.

 They write it in their minds every day.